LeafYeeXYZ/PainterLeaf/README.md

 ### Deploy

-If you are using `Vercel`, be aware of the `Vercel` requset timeout limit, you may need a pro plan.
-Otherwise, you can deploy to `Cloudflare`.
-All the serverless functions are in `edge` runtime.
+If you are using `Vercel`, be aware of the `Vercel` requset timeout limit (you may need a pro plan).